St. Patrick's Day Bingo Game for Preschoolers

 • One-to-one correspondence and creating sets skills – when they have to match the picture you are showing them with a similar picture on their bingo cards.

-• Sensory development – because they are using some of their senses when they hear and see the card you are showing, and touch, feel, and manipulate objects.
+• Sensory development – they use some of their senses when they hear and see the card you are showing and touch, feel, and manipulate objects.

-• Eye and hand coordination – when they see the picture and place the bingo chip in the appropriate square.
+• Eye and hand coordination – place the bingo chip in the appropriate square when they see the picture.

 • Social skills – when they take turns and communicate with other players.